momentumlearn/learner-resources/articles/setup.md

 $ brew install git
 ```

-When done, to test that it installed correctly, you can run:
+When done, to test that it installed correctly, you can run and and expect output like this:

 ```
 $ git --version
+git version 2.28.0
 ```

 And `which git` should output `/usr/local/bin/git`.